On this page:

 Apprenticeship training

-Depending on the specialization, apprentices will spend two to four periods of apprenticeship education and on-the-job training before becoming a journeyperson.
+Depending on the specialization, you'll spend two to four periods of apprenticeship education and on-the-job training before becoming a journeyperson.

 The term of apprenticeship for a Heavy Equipment Technician is four years (four 12-month periods) including a minimum of 1500 hours of on-the-job training and eight weeks of classroom instruction each year.